ericvrp/Freediving/README.md

 # Freediving
 Personal freediving related projects.
-Might be interesting for other to.
+Might be interesting for others to.